pat-tusza/react-hooks-mock-code-challenge-gregslist/README.md

 As a user:

-1. When the app starts, I can see all listings.
+1. When the app starts, I can see all listings. 🥸

+  Fetch request to API (db.json) in App.js
+  Save data in useEffect
+  Pass arry of object down to ListingContainer
+  Map data
+  Pass Mapped Data
+  Plug in data in Card

 2. I can "favorite" and "unfavorite" a listing on the frontend by clicking the star icon.
 This feature doesn't need backend persistence.

+   useState to toggle on and off
+   onClick event Listener w/ handleclick fucntion

 3. I can remove a listing from the page by clicking the trash can icon.
 This change should be persisted in the backend.

+   Create a function for a delete fetch in ListingContainer add event listner to trash button

 4. I can search for listings by their name.

+    onChange useState on the search bar

 ### Endpoints for Core Deliverables